 Across the nation, football fans are gathering at sports bars or hosting parties at home to watch the big game.
 Sure it’s a favorite American holiday for sports fans, but some of us are just not into it.
 If you fall into the latter crowd, go ahead and treat yourself to something you actually want to do today.
 You can always catch the highlights tomorrow.
 Here are five things to do that don’t involve football.

 1. Cook Yourself a Little Somethin’ Special

 Just because you’re not watching the game doesn’t mean you have to miss out on all the snacks.
-Try making Southwestern Farmer Cheese Poppers or Vegan Buffalo Queso.
+Try making Southwestern Farmer Cheese Poppers.
 Or cook an extravagant dinner just for you– because you deserve it.